Dishant-Shah-Projects/Machine-Learning-approach-to-fake-news-detection/README.md

   - This contains the files where the code for the model processing is kept.
 The final model is run separately as it was decided on at a later point in comparison to the other three.

-**There is 1 file in the data folder:**

-- edditeddata.csv.
-  - This contains the data frame after cleanup and preprocessing instead of the original format in which it was saved.